 - Research: Interns will assist with various ongoing research projects and grants and will learn Institutional Review Board protocols and procedures.

 - Marketing: Interns will learn how to compose and design patient information brochures, pamphlets, draft faculty announcement cards, and interact with the institutional web development team.

-- Currently be enrolled in an undergraduate program in any healthcare or business related field.
+- Currently be enrolled in an undergraduate or graduate program in any healthcare or business related field.

 - Must have completed at least one year of college.

 - Applicant must have a minimum GPA of 3.0.

 At the Ruth J. & Maxwell Hauser and Harriet & Arthur H. Aufses, Jr., MD, Department of Surgery of Icahn School of Medicine, our goal is to provide state of the art care for our patients by staying a step ahead of leading research in surgical disorders.
 Our unsurpassed patient care and dedication to our faculty and staff are our number one priority.
 The Department of Surgery is where exceptional patient care, innovative research and state of the art technology are coupled with a challenging academic environment to create a world-class department for surgical excellence.

 Building on more than 150 years of leadership, we are committed to continue the long tradition of the Department of Surgery in providing surgical services to meet the diverse needs of our patients.
 The Department is a multispecialty group with areas of expertise in breast, colorectal, general, endocrine, laparoscopic, pediatric, complex wound care, and plastic surgery, as well as comprehensive care for peripheral vascular diseases.
 Highly trained teams of surgeons offer expert, state-of-the-art surgical care, ranging from minimally invasive surgery, such as laparoscopic, procedures for obesity, to corrective operations for newborn malformations.